How I Created a Particle Clock and Won the #FlutterClock Challenge

 Results

-It’s been frustrating at times (thanks, math! 😅).
-But in the end, I’m satisfied with the results.
-I especially like the shifting colors and the organic-looking unpredictable animation.
+Sure, it was frustrating at times (thanks, math! 😅), but I’m thrilled with how it turned out.
+I especially love the shifting colors and the organic, unpredictable animation.

-Martin Aguinis, Global Marketing Lead Flutter for Google, tweeted out that they received 850 unique submissions across 86 different countries.
-Out of all those, the jury of Google experts picked my entry for the Grand Prize (a loaded Apple iMac Pro valued at approximately $10,000).
-I have never considered myself a good programmer, so when Martin reached out to me my surprise was real!
-I still can’t believe I’ve won.
+Martin Aguinis, Global Marketing Lead Flutter for Google, tweeted that they received 850 unique submissions from 86 different countries.
+Out of all those incredible entries, the Google expert jury chose mine for the Grand Prize—a loaded Apple iMac Pro valued at around $10,000.
+I’ve never considered myself a top-notch programmer, so when Martin reached out, I was genuinely surprised!
+I still can’t believe I won.

-Thanks to Google and the Flutter team for making this challenge happen, and thanks to all of you who cheered me on and showed your support on Twitter!
+Huge thanks to Google and the Flutter team for making this challenge happen, and a big shout-out to everyone who cheered me on and showed support on Twitter!

-Subscribe to my newsletter below and Follow me on Twitter for more Flutter content.
+If you enjoyed this journey, subscribe to my newsletter below and follow me on Twitter for more Flutter adventures.

 This open-source project is licensed under MIT.